 Big Bird’s Big Day

-Hall of Fame defenseman Larry Robinson played in 1,384 games during his 20-season NHL career.
-He suited up for the first time, on Jan.
+Hall of Fame defenseman Larry Robinson played 1,384 games during his 20-season NHL career.
+He suited up for the first time on Jan.
 8. 1973, in the Montreal Canadiens 3-3 tie with the Minnesota North Stars.
-As is the case with many young players, Robinson was slotted into the lineup due to injures and stayed there for the next 17 seasons before moving on to the Los Angeles Kings.
+As is the case with many young players, Robinson was slotted into the lineup due to injuries and stayed there for the next 17 seasons before moving on to the Los Angeles Kings.

 Exactly 13 years later, on Jan.
 8, 1986, Robinson picked up three assists in the Habs’ 5-3 victory over the rival Boston Bruins.

 Now with the Kings, on Jan.
 7, 1991, Robinson became the 13th player in NHL history to play in 1,300 games as Los Angeles beat the Hartford Whalers 4-3 in overtime.